Leehudson514/House_analysis/README.md

 ## Results

 * Problem Statement:
-    * There has been a rapid increases in American housing prices which is decreasing housing affordablity and overall quality of life for the average working american.
+    * There has been a rapid increases in American housing prices which is decreasing housing affordability and overall quality of life for the average working american.

 * Desired Solution:
     * Identify the most affordable geographical regions to purchase a primary home and or investment property.